 - Outcome measures had to be assessments of the mathematics being taught in all classes.
 Almost all are standardised tests or state assessments.

 Programmes were rated according to the overall strength of the evidence supporting their effects on maths achievement.
 “Effect size” (ES) is the proportion of a standard deviation by which a treatment group exceeds a control group.
-Large studies are those involving a total of at least 10 classes or 250 pupils.
+Large studies are those involving a total of at least 10 classes or 250 students.

 - For the full report, from which this summary was taken, see Slavin, R.E., Lake, C., & Groff, C. (in press), Effective programs in middle and high school mathematics: A best evidence synthesis.
 Review of Educational Research.
 There is also an updated version of the full report.